EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: EvoCoT

 \subsection{Stage 1: Answer-Guided Reasoning Path Self-Generation}

-In Stage 1, \method generates and filters reasoning trajectories from training data that contain only final answers.
-This process transforms outcome supervision into multi-step reasoning, without relying on additional human annotations or stronger teacher models.
+Given a training dataset consisting of questions and final answers, the LLM generates CoT trajectories that reconstruct how the answer could be derived.
+This stage follows the intuition that reasoning paths are easier to construct when the final answer is provided.
+The generated CoTs are filtered to ensure logical consistency and are organized into multi-step trajectories connecting the question to the final answer.
+Importantly, this stage does not require annotated CoTs or teacher models, and transforms outcome-supervised data into reasoning paths in a fully self-generated manner.

-The input consists of math problems formatted as $(Q, A)$ pairs, where $Q$ is the question and $A$ is the final answer to verify correctness.
+The training input consists of math problems formatted as $(Q, A)$ pairs, where $Q$ is the question and $A$ is the final answer.
 No CoT annotations or distilled data are required.

-For problems that the current LLM cannot solve directly, we leverage \textbf{Assumption 1}~\cite{star}: given a question $Q$ and its final answer $A$, the LLM is more likely to generate a valid reasoning chain $C$ that explains how the answer was derived.
-Thus, the LLM is guided to explore and generate CoTs conditioned on $(Q, A)$:
+For each $(Q, A)$, the LLM is prompted to generate a reasoning chain $\hat{C}$ (detailed in Appendix~\ref{app:prompt_template}):

-To ensure logical consistency, we verify whether the LLM can recover the correct answer $A$ when conditioned on $(Q, C)$:
+Intuitively, conditioning on the final answer increases the likelihood that the LLM predicts a reasoning trajectory that supports it.
+To verify consistency, we check whether the LLM can derive the correct answer $A$ when conditioned on $(Q, \hat{C})$:

-Only CoTs passing this verification are retained.
-Each verified CoT is then split into step-wise format by separating trajectories using the delimiter \texttt{"\textbackslash n\textbackslash n"}:
+Here $\hat{A}$ denotes the answer predicted by the LLM given the question $Q$ and reasoning chain $C$.
+Only reasoning chains that derive the correct answer are retained.
+Each verified $C$ is then split into step-wise format using the delimiter \texttt{"\textbackslash n\textbackslash n"}:

-where each $c_i$ is a clear reasoning sub-step, forming a multi-step trajectory suitable for subsequent curriculum learning.
-No additional constraints are applied to the self-generated $C$, allowing the LLM to explore freely.
-Even if the final answer $A$ is revealed in $C$, it will be reduced during Stage 2, as described next.
+where each $c_i$ is a clear reasoning sub-step, forming a multi-step trajectory suitable for subsequent curriculum learning. \textbf{No additional constraints are applied to the self-generated $\hat{C}$, allowing the LLM to explore freely.}